Classify Amazon reviews into positive and negative using OpenNN

 testing_analysis.print_binary_classification_tests();

-For more information about the testing analysis methods, see TestingAnalysis class.
+For more information on the testing analysis methods, see the TestingAnalysis class.

 6. Model deployment